jzuhone/soxs_lem/README.md

 ## Installing pyXSIM and SOXS

+pyXSIM and SOXS require Python 3.8 or later.

 pyXSIM and SOXS can be installed in a few different ways.
 The simplest way is via the conda package if you have the [Anaconda Python Distribution](https://store.continuum.io/cshop/anaconda/):